By Noah’s Six Hundred and First Year,

 He waited seven more days and sent the dove out again a third time, but this time it did not return to him because the earth was dry by then (8:12).
 Even the valleys had dried up.
 The judgment was over, and peace had returned to the earth.

-By the first day of the first month of Noah’s six hundredth and first year, the water had dried up from the earth.
+Noah was then 601 years old.
+On the first day of the new year (the month of Tishrei), ten and a half months after the flood had begun, the water had dried up from the earth.
 Noah then removed the covering, or part of the roof, from the ark and saw that the surface was dry (8:13).
 In a very real sense, the period after the Flood marks a new beginning for the human race.
 It is again the first day of the first month of the first year of mankind’s new life.
 By the twenty-seventh day of the second month the earth was completely dry (8:14).
 When Noah left the ark mankind would enter into a new dispensation.